finerbrighterlighter/finerbrighterlighter.github.io/assets/entries/190724_I_was_a_dentist.md

 company: University of Dental Medicine Yangon, Myanmar
 ---

 Just what the title says.
 These are photos from when I was a dentist.
 I am no longer a general practitioner, and my current field of work is growing further from it.
-So, they are here just to remind myself that I did do 6 years of Dental School.
+So, they are here just to remind myself that I did do 6 years of Dental School. <span />

 ## Fourth Year of Coursework